 National Squad swimmers are generally aged 13-17 years and train 7-8 sessions per week with 3 gym sessions & multiple dry land sessions per week.
 Swimmers are expected to make a full commitment to the training and competition schedule as set by the head coach.
 Swimmers in this group are aiming to qualify for and compete at the Australian Age National Championships and Victorian Open State Championship.

-State Squad swimmers are generally aged 13 years and older and train 4-5 sessions per week with 2 gym sessions & multiple dry land sessions per week.
+State Squad swimmers are generally aged 11-14 years and train 4-6 sessions per week with 2 gym sessions & multiple dry land sessions per week.
 Swimmers are expected to attend training and competitions as prescribed by the coach.
-Swimmers in this group swim at a state level.
-State squad will also be open to year 11 / 12 students who have previously competed at a state or national level but cannot commit to a full training load due to educational commitments.
-These swimmers will be required to do a minimum of 3 sessions per week, compete in some competitions.
+Swimmers in this group are qualified for Victorian State Championships and are aiming to progress towards Age National Qualifying times.

 land sessions per week.
 The squad is designed to cater for older state